 By creating your event on CampusGroups, you can make your event visible to any group you desire - whether it's everyone, the CWRU community, members of your own group, or even just your officers.
 This process makes your events available for registration and even payment for those who wish to attend.
 It will also allow you to track your attendance for the event.

 Use this guide as a reference as you set up your events on CampusGroups.
+Find additional guides for events in the Advanced Event Creation Guide.
 More help articles are available on the CampusGroups help page.

 Accessing Your Group's Events